autopilotpattern/touchbase/README.md

 Try scaling it up by running: ./start scale
 ```

-If you do so you'll be running `docker-compose scale` operations that add 2 more Couchbase nodes and 1 more Touchbase and Nginx nodes.
+If you do so you'll be running `docker-compose scale` operations that add 2 more Couchbase and Touchbase nodes and 1 more Nginx node.
 You can watch as nodes become live by checking out the Consul and Couchbase web UIs.